Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 To kick off this series, we went to meet Khalil Chabouni, who spoke to Sortir à Paris about his sport, breaking, and his hopes and expectations for the Paris 2024 Games.
 Originally from Montpellier, he has been breakdancing for almost 20 years and trains at INSEP (Institut national du sport).

-What is breaking in a few words?
+What is breaking in a nutshell?

-How do the competitions work?
+How do the tests work?

-How do you plan to qualify for 2024?
+How do you qualify for 2024?

 The only way left for us to qualify as Frenchmen are the TQOs, the Olympic qualifying tournaments.
 There are two events, one in Budapest at the end of May, one in Shanghai at the end of June, and in these events, we take points, and they'll take the top 10!
 There are already 6 qualifiers, plus 10 from the TQOs.
 On the day of the Olympic Games, August 9 and 10, there will be a top 16 girls and a top 16 boys.

-How do you feel about all this anticipation?
+How do you feel about this expectation?

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking